Book Launch at St Buryan – April 2024

 St Pirans Day Redruth 2017

-While I teased Penkevyll at this event, Cassandra played percussion with a folk band known as Whippletree.
+While I teased Penkevyll at this event, Cassandra played percussion with a local folk band Whippletree.

-On Beltane 2017 we gave Penkevyll a total change of image, discarding unwanted residue from the past for a new beginning.
-Penkevyll had a new mane, new dress and her tatters are now Cornish colours of black, white and gold.
+On Beltane 2017 we gave Penkevyll and Boekka a total change of image, discarding unwanted residue from the past for a new beginning.
+I created a new mane, dress and tatters with Cornish colours of black, white and gold.

-After completing Penkevyll’s new image, my creative juices were flowing, so I purchased a small ‘Obby ‘Oss known as Morvargh the Dark Sea ‘Oss.
-It is a good idea to own a smaller ‘Oss that I can ride when Penkevyll is unable to appear at an event.
+After completing Penkevyll’s new image, my creative juices were flowing, so I purchased a foal ‘Obby ‘Oss naming her Morvargh the Dark Sea ‘Oss.
+By owning a smaller ‘Oss we could still take her out if Penkevyll is unable to appear at an event.
 The foal is a welcome addition to our team and popular with Boekka fans.

 Tintagel Carnival 2017